Frequently asked questions (FAQ's)

 What is Mayi Kuwayu?

-Communities themselves have shaped and developed the survey questions that best represent Aboriginal and Torres Strait Islander culture and wellbeing.
+The survey questions were shaped and developed by Aboriginal and Torres Strait Islander communities and organisations that best represents Aboriginal and Torres Strait Islander culture and wellbeing.

 Who is running the Mayi Kuwayu Study?

 The Mayi Kuwayu Study is designed and led by Aboriginal researchers and staff at the Australian National University.
-Our team has worked with many Aboriginal and Torres Strait Islander people over the last three years to develop the study.
+Our team has worked with many Aboriginal and Torres Strait Islander people to develop and evolve the study.

 Who can do the Mayi Kuwayu survey?